philipp-kramer/SharpGfx/README.md

 Due to these advantageous features, SharpGfx is highly suitable for educational purposes.

 You find the packages for SharpGfx on nuget.org to include this framework into your project.
+There is currently no nuget package for OptiX, because there is some manual fiddling to be done.
+The OpenGL.OpenTK implementation is the best start, since it should work out of the box for Windows and Linux.

 Currently, there is only minimal documentation in the wiki that should be extended.